 With DirectX 12 comes the power of generating disassembly and hardware resource usage statistics that are closest to the real-world case, and therefore making better performance optimization decisions.

-This is a Visual Studio® Code extension for the Radeon GPU Analyzer (RGA).
-By installing this extension, it is possible to use RGA directly from within Visual Studio Code.
+This is a Visual Studio® Code extension for Radeon GPU Analyzer (RGA) to allow you to use RGA directly from within VS Code.

 Instruction Set Architecture (ISA) documentation provides a guide for directly accessing the hardware.